paritytech/smart-bench/stats/README.md

 Solution is based upon Grafana and InfluxDB software.

-### Theory of operation:
+### Theory of operation

 1. Gather smart-bench benchmarking results in CSV format
-    1. make use of an utility script `smart_bench_to_csv.sh`.
+     Make use of an utility script `smart_bench_to_csv.sh`.
 Run it against smart-bench software multiple times to gather statistics data.
 Make sure to use meaningful timestamps.
 For example (any method to run smart-bench):

         ```
         cargo run --release -- evm flipper --instance-count 1 --call-count 1500 --url ws://localhost:9988 | ./smart_bench_to_csv.sh --csv-output=benchmark-result.csv --timestamp=1714515934